s4birli/s4birli/README.md

-# Mehmet Sabirli 
+# **Mehmet Sabirli**
 ## Full Stack Developer (Contract Only – IR35 Outside)

-_Tech-savvy and solution-oriented full stack developer with hands-on experience developing wide-range of web and mobile based application as well as robust solutions by utilisation of advanced programming languages and tools.
+Tech-savvy and solution-oriented full stack developer with hands-on experience developing wide-range of web and mobile based application as well as robust solutions by utilisation of advanced programming languages and tools.
 Ability to design UI components, as well as application and web pages I interactive and user-friendly interfaces by using multiple frontend technologies and react concepts to enhance user experience.
 History of success in freelance career; developing and designing